GameDevCPP/ca3_for_submission-Mark6222/GameDesignDocStructure.md

 ### level 2
 Level 2 contains medium box's spiders.
 ### level 3
-Level 3 contains medium box's spiders.
+Level 3 contains small box's spiders.

 ## Controls
 * SPACE -> jump.
 The longer you hold the button the higher you jump